Allyson Kapin, Founder

 As a self-proclaimed “geekette,” Shireen has always embraced her inner techie.
 You could always catch her playing Pong or “chatting” on her computer on the Bulletin board systems, before we had the World Wide Web.
 She managed the politicallyblack.com website prior to its sale and public offering, all before founding Digital Sisters, Inc. to focus on using digital media and technology to access tools for women and children who are traditionally underserved.

-As Chair of the Media and Technology Task Force of the National Council of Women’s Organizations (NCWO), Ms. Mitchell works to increase participation in technology and media by women.
+As Director of Web and Interactive Media for the Women’s Media Center, Chair of the Media and Technology Task Force of the National Council of Women’s Organizations (NCWO), Ms. Mitchell works to increase participation in technology and media by women.
 She also sits as the Vice Chair of the parent organization.
 In addition, she is a member of various women’s media groups.

 Shireen helps to organize various events including the Digital Community, Techno Rodeo, Feminism 2.0, Shes Geeky,TechAdventure DC, Computers, Freedom and Privacy and others.
 Did you know that she created the game TechnoDemic, a multimedia competition to help youth learn technology and programming terms for the Techno Rodeo?